Travelling to Siquijor and wondering where to stay in Siquijor Island?

 Close to 30,000 people live in the sprawling town, which celebrates its annual fiesta every 4th of October honouring St Francis of Assisi.
 Known as the Dilaab Festival or Fire Festival, it celebrates Siquijor as the Isla de Fuego – what the Spanish conquistadors back in 1780 named the island thanks to an abundance of fireflies.

-You’ll find a local town that moves at a slow pace, with a couple of restaurants and, thankfully, no large department stores or fast-food joints.
-Instead, check out the local pastries and native gifts on display.
+You’ll find a local town that moves at a slow pace with local restaurants and shops.
+Check out the local pastries and native gifts on display.
 The centre of the small island’s economy, you’ll find farming produce, baked delights, weaved baskets and an immeasurable amount of bananas!

 There are some great options of where to stay Siquijor Town detailed below.